What Did Brigham Young Really Say When He Said Interracial Marriage Meant ‘Death on the Spot’?

 For their abuse of that race, the whites will be cursed, unless they repent.”

-As demonstrated by the rest of Young’s thoughts below, the above quote is actually a condemnation of the abuses of the African race by white men and was recorded about the time of the American Civil War, a time when interracial marriage was illegal.
+The reader is supposed to take away from this incomplete quote that Latter-day Saints are, or were, so opposed to interracial marriage that the penalty was death.
+Seems clear enough.
+However, the above quote is actually a condemnation of the abuses of the African race by white men and was recorded about the time of the American Civil War, a time when interracial marriage was illegal.
 Here is the quote again with the surrounding text.

 “Shall I tell you the law of God in regard to the African race?
 If the white man who belongs to the chosen seed mixes his blood with the seed of Cain, the penalty, under the law of God, is death on the spot.
 This will always be so.
 The nations of the earth have transgressed every law that God has given, they have changed the ordinances and broken every covenant…”

 First, looking at this statement in isolation makes it difficult to come to the conclusion that Latter-day Saints believed the death penalty was justified for interracial marriage.
 However, the quote begs a few questions?
 One, who is being threatened with death, and what is meant by “death”?
 What does it mean to be the “chosen seed”?
 Finally, who are these people who have “broken every covenant”?
-As expected, the statements from Brigham Young that continued from the text above will complete the train of thought:
+Before we move on, let us finish his train of thought:

 “If the Government of the United States, in Congress assembled, had the right to pass an anti-polygamy bill, they had also the right to pass a law that slaves should not be abused as they have been…For their abuse of that race, the whites will be cursed, unless they repent.”